-Middleman businesses are those which sell a kind of product by different manufacturers – they’re a one-stop shop for manufacturers and consumers.
-Customized everything businesses on the other hand sell products that are personalized on color, size, accessories, and other variables.
+Middleman businesses sell a kind of product to different manufacturers – they’re a one-stop shop for manufacturers and consumers.
+Customized everything businesses, on the other hand, sell products that are personalized in color, size, accessories, and other variables.

 There are other options, of course, though these two are the most common for e-commerce businesses.
 However, subscription models like Dollar Shave Club and direct sales sites like eBay are also e-commerce businesses.

 The kind of business you choose to be, however, should be based on your purpose.
-You have to ask yourself what the best way to satisfy your customers’ need is.
+You have to ask yourself the best way to satisfy your customers’ needs.
 For instance, there may be many manufacturers in the industry you choose to be a part of.
 But there might not be a place where customers can compare products by multiple manufacturers while shopping.
-This would be a job for a middleman business to step in.
+This would be a job for an intermediary business to step in.

 Where Is Your Audience?

 Knowing who you want to reach is different than knowing the need you’re trying to meet.
-What it comes down to is who needs your services?
+So what it comes down to is who needs your services?

-This will require a market analysis on your part in order to find out what space your target market inhabits.
-Their demographic information – age, gender, regional location – all of these things are important in how you market your business, even online.
-It requires discovery of the spaces those people inhabit on the internet and social media, and meeting them there.
+This will require a market analysis on your part to find out what space your target market inhabits.
+Their demographic information – age, gender, regional location – is important in how you market your business, even online.
+It requires discovering the spaces those people inhabit on the internet and social media and meeting them there.

 What is Your Appeal?

 Now that you know where your audience is, you need to figure out how to get them on your side.
-Part of this will be inherent in meeting their need, but also involves knowing what they like and supplying it to them in a way that nobody else is.
+Part of this will be inherent in meeting their need, but it also involves knowing what they like and supplying it to them in a way that nobody else is.